 Galleries and museums across Greater Manchester are no longer gated communities for the cultural elite, but rather "convivial" spaces where people can be challenged and challenge, that consciously seeks out new ways of reflecting the times and provoking critical thinking.
-Now is indeed the right time for us to make our compelling case for the place of culture, creativity and the arts in all their forms, as a key feature of our cityregion and a powerful force for health, wellbeing and social change.
-These are issues that Greater Manchester is in a unique place to consider and address.
-With its rich research collaborative offer from our universities and its vibrant cultural and heritage sectors - and arts community - we can redefine mixed-methodologies in our research and in practice.
-Such enquiry can explore the complexities thrown up by social disparities and inequalities through transdisciplinary collaborations, with communities playing a critical part in the research design and where the arts are a critical factor in novel methodologies.
+Now is indeed the right time for us to make our compelling case for the place of culture, creativity and the arts, in all their forms, as a key feature of our city region and a powerful force for health, wellbeing and social change.
+These are issues that GM is in a unique place to consider.
+With its rich collaborative research offer from our universities and its vibrant cultural and heritage sectors - and arts community - we can redefine mixed methodologies in our research and in practice.

+Such enquiry can explore the complexities thrown up by social disparities through transdisciplinary collaborations, with communities playing a crucial part in the research design and the arts being a critical factor in novel methodologies.
 This collective approach to research and activity in communities, conjoins inequality, culture and co-design and goes beyond tokenism, enabling us to reimagine and take action here and now.
 More than that, we can actually contribute to the development of new methodologies, theory and application in the real world.
-This apparent complexity might be better understood through a social science lens more than a medical model: or better still, arts-led explorations that strive "to save the phenomenon, never reducing, or replacing it with an explanation that omits human experience and its involvement in any understanding."181 Greater Manchester certainly has the spirit and drive to make this happen, building on its arts and heath lineage and rich cultural and heritage sectors, and the time has never felt more appropriate to connect the strands of health with social and civic life.
-Although seen as high-profile city centre institutions, galleries and museums like the Whitworth, Manchester Art Gallery and Manchester Museum are important exemplars in any conversation about the city-region.
-Their vison and leadership make them seem less like institutions and more like networks and collaborations, stimulating unexpected and exciting conversations and new understandings - not just of the things on display, but of the very people themselves.
-There's a tangible connection in this to the Relational Aesthetics182 espoused by Nicolas Bourriaud almost twenty years ago, who suggested that art offers different kinds of spaces for different forms of sociability.
-Galleries and museums across Greater Manchester are no longer gated communities for the cultural elite, but rather "convivial" spaces where people can be challenged and challenge, that consciously seeks out new ways of reflecting the times and provoking critical thinking and positioning art at the centre of wider discourse.
-The writer Nathalie Olah proposes "excavating the history of working-class and marginal communities and doggedly highlighting and problematizing the illegitimate aspects of Britain's classist and colonial heritage."
-Likewise, in light of both cultural appropriation and the climate crisis, Manchester Museum is actively working to address not only the connection between the environment and all our public heath, but is working with the indigenous peoples of the world to make sense of "ethnographic" collections and do what is right: difficult decisions made collectively.
+This apparent complexity might be better understood through a social science lens than a medical model or, better still, arts-led explorations that strive "to save the phenomenon, never reducing, or replacing it with an explanation that omits human experience and its involvement in any understanding".
+182

+GM certainly has the spirit and drive to make this happen, building on its arts and heath lineage and rich cultural and heritage sectors, and the time has never felt more appropriate to connect the strands of health with social and civic life.
+Regarded as high-profile city centre institutions, galleries and museums like the Whitworth, Manchester Art Gallery and Manchester Museum are important exemplars in any conversation about the city region.
+Their vision and leadership make them seem less like institutions and more like networks, stimulating unexpected conversations and new understandings - not just of the things on display but of the people encountering them.
+There's a tangible connection in this to the Relational Aesthetics 183 espoused by Nicolas Bourriaud almost twenty years ago, which suggested that art offered different kinds of spaces for different forms of sociability.

+Galleries and museums across GM are "convivial" spaces where people can be challenged and challenge.
+They consciously seek out new ways of reflecting the times provoking critical thinking and positioning art at the centre of wider discourse.
+Olah proposes "excavating the history of working-class and marginal communities and doggedly highlighting and problematizing the illegitimate aspects of Britain's classist and colonial heritage".
+In light of the climate crisis, Manchester Museum is actively working to address the connection between the environment and our public heath.
+Together with its work on cultural appropriation, the museum is trying to do what is right by making difficult decisions collectively.
 This is a culture of care.

 Similarly, the giant glass and steel hospitals that have been built in recent years have reimagined, in part, how the patients and families and workers feel in their institutions.
 Clinics and hospitals have acted on research and a common-sense need to create more humane environments in the normally intimidating functional factories of the sick.

-181 Andsell G. and Pavlicevic M. Practicing Gentle Empiricism.
+182 Andsell G. and Pavlicevic M. Practicing Gentle Empiricism.
 Music Therapy Perspectives, Volume 28, Issue 2.
 2010.

-182 Bourriaud N. Relational Aesthetics.
+183 Bourriaud N. Relational Aesthetics.
 Les Presse Du Reel, France, 1998.

-183 Op.cit.
+184 Op.cit.
 Olah N. 2019.